jassem17/Elasticsearch_SearchByWord/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.

+# Desciption

+it's an academic project in which I developed a search engine with : elasticsearch , logstash and kibana for the indexation of a "flickr" database of 14 millions images and angular as a graphical interface for the search with a word .
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.